Prisoner Bronson tells parole hearing he is an ‘angel’ compared with past self

 Bronson has spent most of the past 48 years behind bars, apart from two brief periods of freedom during which he reoffended, for a string of thefts, firearms and violent offences.

-Appearing on camera wearing a black suit and tie, a white shirt, braces and dark glasses, Bronson – who changed his surname to Salvador in 2014 and whose real name is Michael Peterson – claimed he had been betting for much of the last 50 years while behind bars and won £1,500 last year.
+Appearing on camera wearing a black suit and tie, a white shirt, braces and dark glasses, Bronson – whose real name is Michael Peterson – claimed he had been betting for much of the last 50 years while behind bars and won £1,500 last year.

+Prisoners are banned from gambling and could face sanctions for doing so.
+The application of prison rules was a matter for the governor, according to the Ministry of Justice (MoJ), and such claims would be expected to be investigated.

-The hearing was also told that he is locked in his cell for 23 hours a day due to staff shortages, and receives letters from 500 people.
+Bronson is locked in his cell for 23 hours a day due to staff shortages, and receives letters from 500 people, the hearing was also told.

 When questioned about several incidents behind bars a few years ago and why they happened, Bronson said: “I love a rumble.
 What man doesn’t?”